flow-next-interview by gmickel

 ```

-- Or suggest interviewing the epic instead: `/flow-next:interview <epic-id>`
+- Or suggest interviewing the spec instead: `/flow-next:interview <spec-id>`

 **If task is minimal** (just title, empty or stub description):